 - Finally, Singapore Airlines KrisFlyer is a transfer partner of American Express Memerbship Rewards.
 For the balance of 620,000, I depleted Rob’s very big balance of Membership Rewards and much of mine too.
-We are always quite flush with American Express points because we consistently spend on our American Express Blue Business cards, Rob’s American Express Business Gold card and my personal gold card.
+We are always quite flush with American Express points because we consistently spend on our American Express Blue Business Cards, Rob’s American Express Business Gold Card and my American Express Gold Card (4x points on dining and groceries!).
 Note, I was able to transfer Rob’s American Express Membership Rewards points to MY KrisFlyer account.

 So how much did we save using these many many points from these three sources?
 Well had we paid each flight would have cost 1774, so five flights would have been $8870.
 So in my mind, not wanting to shell out close to $9,000 for flights, that is what we saved.